MicrosoftDocs/azure-devops-docs/docs/work/backlogs/remove-delete-work-items.md

 <a id="delete-test"> </a>
 ## Delete test artifacts

 You must be a member of the Project Administrators group or have the [**Delete test artifacts** permission set to **Allow**](../../organizations/security/set-permissions-access-work-tracking.md#delete-test-permissions).
 You must also have your [access level set to Advanced](../../organizations/security/change-access-levels.md), which provides access to the full Test feature set.
 Users with Basic access and with permissions to permanently delete work items and manage test artifacts can only delete orphaned test cases.
-That is, they can delete test cases created from the work hub that aren't linked to any test plans or test suites.
+That is, they can delete test cases created from **Work** that aren't linked to any test plans or test suites.

 To delete test artifacts, the following restrictions and operations apply:
 - Users with Basic access and with permissions to permanently delete work items and manage test artifacts can only delete orphaned test cases.
-That is, they can delete test cases created from the work hub that aren't linked to any test plans or test suites.
+That is, they can delete test cases created from **Work** that aren't linked to any test plans or test suites.
 - When you delete a test plan, test suite, test case, shared steps, or shared parameters, you not only permanently delete them, you also delete all associated test artifacts such as test results.
 - You can't bulk delete test artifacts.
 If test artifacts are part of a bulk selection to be deleted, all other work items except the test artifact(s) will get deleted.
 ::: moniker-end

 ::: moniker range=">= tfs-2017 <= tfs-2018"
 > [!IMPORTANT]
-><b>Feature availability: </b> The permanently delete feature of test artifacts is available from the Test and Work hubs for TFS 2017.1 and later versions.
+><b>Feature availability: </b> The permanently delete feature of test artifacts is available from the Test and Work for TFS 2017.1 and later versions.
 >
 >We only support permanent deletion of test artifacts such as test plans, test suites, test cases, shared steps and shared parameters.
 Deleted test artifacts won't appear in the recycle bin and cannot be restored.
 Deletion of test artifacts not only deletes the selected test artifact but also all its associated child items such as child test suites, test points across all configurations, testers (the underlying test case work item doesn't get deleted), test results history, and other associated history.
 ::: moniker-end